 So, you’ve mapped out a landscaping project to transform your outdoor space into the cover of Better Homes and Gardens.
 You know shovels are no match for this project, but aren’t sure what type of skid steer you should rent to get this project done.
 How do you choose?
 Here’s a breakdown of your options and how to choose the best one for your project.

 Mini Skid Steer

-If the worksite is smaller in size, with more complex angles, a mini skid steer like the Toro Dingo is a great choice.
-This equipment can more easily navigate the worksite and its compact size is great in tight spaces but sizable enough to move soil and shrubbery around easily.
+If the worksite is smaller in size, with more complex angles, a mini skid steer like the Toro Dingo TX427 is a great choice.
+This equipment can more easily navigate your yard and its compact size is great in tight spaces but sizable enough to move soil and shrubbery around easily.

-The skid steer, a larger version of the mini with similar functionality, is one of the most versatile pieces of heavy equipment.
-Due to its size and adaptability, it can be used by Pros for commercial projects but can also support a DIYers large worksite.
-If you have to move sod to create a new lawn, stalls for a mill or asphalt for a driveway, a skid steer like the ones from Terex are the right choice.
+The skid steer, a larger version of the mini with similar functionality, is one of the most versatile pieces of large equipment.
+Due to its size and adaptability, it can be used by Pros for commercial projects but can also support a DIYer's large project area.
+If you have to move sod to create a new lawn, stalls for a mill or asphalt for a driveway, a skid steer is the right choice.

 Tracked versus Wheeled Skid Steer